CharcoalStyles/policeTest/README.md

 Import scripts for **roles**, **resources**, **capabilities** and **skills** can be found in the `/importers` directory.
 These scripts convert csv files into json while also normalising and reformatting the data.

-These import scripts had dependencies of their which you must be installed first.
+These import scripts have dependencies of their own which you must be installed before you can run them.
 Ensure you are in the directory of the script you wish to use and then do the following.

 ```bash
 # install dependencies